savinduekanayake/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 ## Testing

 * For the testing I re-train the model for all training data and predicted using the given test data for both` XGboost` and `CatBoost` models.
 Not use random forest because of low accuracy for evaluation.
-* I got best accuracy by the `CatBoost model` for the testing
+* I got `best accuracy : 0.8209` for this task using the `CatBoost model` for the testing.